Orlicz-Lorentz premia and distortion Haezendonck-Goovaerts risk measures: Appendix

 \subsection{Acknowledgements}

 The authors are grateful to Anna Kami\'nska for sharing her expertise on Orlicz-Lorentz spaces.
 We also thank Emanuela Rosazza Gianin and the members of the PhD-committee of the first author, Michèle Vermaele, Jan Dhaene, and Dani\"el Linders, for interesting discussions.
+We are grateful to Dani\"el Linders for suggesting the link with risk-dependent expected utilities, and to an anonymous editor for pointing out the link with return risk measures and for suggesting robustification.